aws-samples/amazon-serverless-datalake-workshop/instructions.md

 The first layer will be to use IAM policies to grant access to IAM principles to the data in the S3 bucket.
 This is done with S3 bucket policies and IAM policies attached to IAM users, groups, and roles.

-This approach is required if the consumer of the date requires direct access to the files or queries through Amazon Athena.
+This approach is required if the consumer of the data requires direct access to the files or queries through Amazon Athena.

 The second approach is to protect the data at the serving layer, which may be through an EMR cluster or Redshift cluster.
 With EMR, the cluster can authenticate users using Kerberos and Redshift can be authenticated using Redshift users or IAM credentials.